Quick Answer: Fiddle Leaf Fig Care Basics

 - Empty the saucer after 30 minutes

-Bonus tip: If you can collect rainwater, your fiddle leaf fig will love it.
-I’ve noticed my plant responds better to rainwater than tap water.
+One small bonus from experience: if you can collect rainwater, your fiddle leaf fig will reward you for it.
+Mine has always perked up more on rainwater than on tap water.

 3. Soil and Pot Selection